 Patterns are a stylish way to add interest, color and flair to your home.
 But, there’s a fine line between using patterns in a subtle and tasteful way, and one that’s incredibly overbearing.
 Digest the following tips to ensure you use patterns to their best effect in your home.

 If you’re unsure how to mix and match patterns, then seek inspiration from interior design magazines and online resources.
 Cut out patterns and pictures that inspire you.
 Visit homes stores and weigh up the range of wallpaper patterns on offer.
 Take one item from a room that you love and think of ideas that you could use to introduce patterned elements that work well with this one item.
 It’s always good to have a starting point, so that you can create a theme or focus to your pattern, so you don’t go off on a tangent.

 Opt for patterns in colours that complement each other.
 For example, red and green work well together, as do yellow and green, red and brown, or orange and yellow.
-Don’t use more than two or three colours, unless they are different shades of the same colour.
-Too many colours may drown out the pattern and destroy the look that you want to achieve.
-For a really dramatic effect, take one coloured pattern and mix it with pure white.
+Don’t use more than two or three colors, unless they are different shades of the same colour.
+Too many colors may drown out the pattern and destroy the look that you want to achieve.
+For a really dramatic effect, take one colored pattern and mix it with pure white.

 Play with pattern size

 Don’t just focus on colour when it comes to using patterns in the home.
 Consider the size and scale of the patterns, too.
 Large patterns mix incredibly well with smaller ones, so don’t feel that you need to restrict your patterns to one size.